zepcerqueira/project-webscraping-apis/Readme.md

 1. GitHub Repository with scripts and notebooks used, README and a requirements.txt file.
 2. README file should have a description of your project and how does the pipeline work.
+3. Requirements file should have all the packages used for someone to run your scripts/notebooks.
+Always consider that when someone uses your code, they'll do it in a new environment, where the only packages that should be installed are the ones your project requires to be ran.
 3. Links to any external data you used (should also be on the README file) .
 6. Slides for your presentation.